lukeVoinov/Mathematical_Intuition/README.md

 ![IMG_3923](https://github.com/user-attachments/assets/5f2d0a93-6bfe-41d2-8041-3f0277522418)

 In computer science we are taught to implement efficient algorithms and data structures; to write efficient comments; to use AI to improve productivity.
-Entire studies on artificial intelligence and algorithms would be impossible to conduct without the foundational Big O notation.
-It is the job of colleges to engrain a desire for efficiency in their computer science students, which would explain the reason I set out to quantify how to optimize water storage under such conditions.
+Entire studies of algorithms would be impossible to conduct without the foundational Big O notation.
+It is the job of colleges to engrain a desire for efficiency in their computer science students, which would explain the reason I set out to quantify how to optimize water storage under titled conditions.
 Why make a second trip to the fountain where one would have sufficed?

 Whatever prompted me to do all this math and writing goes beyond just a simple annoyance: I wanted to do this project to try and understand what it looks like when physicists employ (albeit at a much more sophisticated level) critical and creative thinking.
 I also wanted to prove to myself that I am not wasting time in school: that I have learned something, in the first place, and that I am able to apply that something.
 This project is a very nice way to demonstrate (what seems to me) the conceptual process of a physicist without making it too complex or detached from personal experience.
 This project acted as a fun logic puzzle that demonstrated to me that I am actually able to apply what I have learned.
 I discuss some takeaways in the Conclusions section.